Written 05 September 2025 · Last edited 27 March 2026 ~ 11 min read

 )

-Have a look, have a poke, and most importantly read the README and see how this simple pattern allows swapping backends with a simple feature flag and then lament at all the refactoring you want to do.
+Have a read of the README and see how swapping backends with a feature flag looks in practice.
+Then lament at all the refactoring you want to do.

 Part 3 of 3 in Software Odds and Ends